-The Project is subject to three net smelter return ("NSR") royalties based on potential mining production.
+The Project is subject to three net smelter return royalties ("NSRs") based on potential mining production.
 The MainSpring Property does not contain any royalties.
-The Tembo/Elemental Altus NSR royalty applied to the originally acquired land package including, the Cactus Property and the Parks/Salyer Property may be reduced to 2.54% from 3.18%, with a total payment of \$8.9 million.
-On a portion of the Parks/Salyer Property, BCE held a 1.5% NSR royalty, with an option to reduce it to 0.5% for payment of \$0.5 million, which the Company exercised in December 2024 reducing the royalty to 0.5%, and ASLD owns a sliding net return royalty (2.0% to 8.0% and estimated at 2%), payable to ASLD and the State Trust.
-ASCU will formalize the royalty percentages with ASLD once the Company submits a Mineral Development Report to ASLD, thus converting the existing Mineral Exploration Permit, to a Mineral Lease.
+The Royal Gold/Elemental Altus NSRs apply to the originally acquired Project land package including, the Cactus Property and the Parks/Salyer Property and, following notice delivered on June 24, 2025, are subject to the pending NSR Buy-downs which will reduce such NSRs, in aggregate, to 2.54% from 3.18%, in exchange for total payments of \$8.91 million (see below for details).
+On a portion of the Parks/Salyer deposit, BCE held a 1.5% NSR royalty, with an option to reduce it to 0.5% for payment of \$0.5 million, which the Company's subsidiary exercised in December 2024 and completed in January 2025, thereby reducing the BCE NSR to 0.5%.
+On the same BCE parcel of land, ASLD holds a sliding net return royalty (2.0% to 8.0% and estimated at 2%), payable to ASLD and the State Trust.
+Cactus 110 will formalize the royalty percentages with ASLD once the Cactus 110 submits a Mineral Development Report to ASLD, thus converting the existing Mineral Exploration Permit to a Mineral Lease.